Information Design With Large Language Models: Empirical Study with Large Language Models

 \subsection{Methodology}

-We present our proposed approach for optimizing in the framing space, either by itself or jointly with signaling, in Figure \ref{fig:optimization_flow}.
-LLMs perform two crucial roles here: generating framing and refining it based on feedback, and estimating the induced belief of a (possibly human) receiver given any framing.
-These are complemented with an additional LLM module that verifies the soundness of any framing, and analytical solvers to compute the sender's utility given a quantitative receiver belief and signaling scheme.
-We discuss these roles and the overall methodology below:
+We present our proposed approach for optimizing in the framing space in Figure \ref{fig:optimization_flow}.
+LLMs search the framing space and estimate the prior belief of a receiver induced by a framing.
+These two LLMs modules are complemented with an additional LLM that verifies the soundness/correctness of any framing, and analytical solvers that compute the sender's utility under the optimal signaling scheme for a given quantitative receiver belief.
+We now discuss each of these roles:

-\textbf{Instance information:} Information relevant for optimal framing and signaling is not just the quantitative parameters like $(\mu_0, u, v)$ but also qualitative descriptions about the setting, the receiver and sender, their preferences, and any related meta information.
-This is because the belief induced by framing is not an explicit mathematical process.
-Rather, it captures how a string describing some aspect of the instance will be perceived by a given receiver, factoring in social norms, environmental, and personal factors.
+\textbf{Instance information:} Information relevant for optimal framing and signaling is not just the quantitative parameters like $(u, v)$ but also qualitative descriptions about the setting, the receiver and sender, and any related meta information.
+This is because the belief formation process induced by framing is not explicit or mathematical.
+Rather, it captures how a string describing some aspect of the instance will be perceived by a given receiver, factoring in social, environmental, and personal factors.
+It is thus important to provide these additional contexts.